S3 method for class 'mid'

 Value

-predict.mid() returns a numeric vector of MID model predictions.
+predict.mid() returns a numeric vector of MID model predictions, or a matrix if type = "terms".

 Details